Justia Lawyer Rating

 No matter what the size of your estate, there are 3 legal documents everyone should have:

-• You need a will to make sure your assets are distributed the way you want, not how a probate court decides.
+• Will: Helps ensure your assets are distributed the way you want, not how a probate court decides.

-• You need a durable power of attorney for healthcare to name someone to make medical decisions on your behalf.
+• Durable Power of Attorney for Healthcare: Names someone to make medical decisions on your behalf should the need arise.

-Rules and regulations which control the estate planning process are constantly changing.
-With new laws, technology, and the ever changing circumstances of life, your current estate plan may not be as complete as you think.
-Our estate planning lawyers can help you review your estate plan.
-Wondering if your estate plain is up-to-date?
-Use these following considerations:
+Rules and regulations that control the estate planning process are constantly changing.
+With new laws, technology, and the ever-changing circumstances of life, your current estate plan may not be as complete as you think.
+Our Estate Planning Lawyers can review your estate plan.
+Wondering if your estate plan is up-to-date?
+The following considerations are a few circumstances in which an estate plan may need to be updated:

-• Properly named individuals.
-Whether names have changed from marriage, you've become a grandparent, or someone has passed away, you may want to update your estate plan.
+• Are the individuals names in your estate plan still accurate: If names have changed from marriage or divorce, you've had another child or become a grandparent, or someone has become incapacitated or passed away, you may want to update your estate plan.

-• Common Trust Mistakes.
-Make sure your estate plan doesn't fall victim to these common mistakes.
+• Common Trust Mistakes: Ask an attorney to review your trust to make sure your estate plan doesn't fall victim to common mistakes such as not being properly funded, not properly naming a successor trustee, or improper execution.
 Even the simplest mistake could invalidate your estate plan.

 The Bellas and Wachowski Guide to Probate

-If you've had a loved one pass, you may be wondering what your next steps are.
-You may be named as an Executor in someone's Last Will, or a Trustee of a Revocable Trust.
+If you've had a loved one pass, you may be wondering what are the next steps.
+You may be named as an Executor in someone’s Last Will and Testament, or named a Trustee of a Revocable Trust and need guidance.
 The Probate process is a complex area of law with many regulations and requirements that are easy to overlook.
-Regardless of your situation, we've created the Bellas and Wachowski Guide to Probate to help answer any questions you may have.
+Regardless of your situation, we've created the Bellas and Wachowski Guide to Probate to help answer burning questions such as:

 • What is Probate?
-A great starting point to understanding the probate process where you can find out what exactly "Probate" is.
+A great starting point to understanding the probate process where you can find out what exactly is "Probate".

 • What happens if you die without a will?
-If a person dies without a will, also known as dying "intestate," there are complex which need to be followed to properly distribute that person's assets.
+If a person dies without a will, also known as dying "intestate," there are complex steps that need to be followed to properly distribute that person's assets.

 • What are my duties as an Executor or Trustee?
-An Executor or Trustee has a variety of duties, including accounting, gathering assets and distributing the estate.
-Ignoring these duties may subject the Estate to litigation and even cause the executor or trustee to be personally liable for any mistakes.
+An Executor or Trustee has a variety of fiduciary duties, including accounting, gathering assets and distributing the estate.
+Ignoring these duties may subject the estate to litigation and even cause the Executor or Trustee to be personally liable for any mistakes.

 • What is Probate Administration?
-This section of or guide explains the probate process.
+This section of our guide explains the probate process.
 Will I need to go to court?
 How do I open an estate account?
 Can I use a small estate affidavit?
-The answers to hese questions, and more, can be found in this section.
+The answers to these questions, and more, can be found in this section.

 • What is Trust Administration?
 Like Probate Administration, administering a trust is a complex process.
 Whether the trust is used to escape probate, provide for a loved one with a disability, or to protect assets, each type of trusts has its own unique rules to follow.
 This section helps explain the various requirements of each specialized trust and its administration.